Add On-Device AI to Your Mobile App

 Challenges of On-Device AI

-- Security Concerns: While on-device AI enhances data privacy, it also introduces new security concerns, such as model extraction and reverse engineering.
+- Security Concerns: On-device AI improves data privacy, but it introduces new risks — model extraction, reverse engineering.

-Need help applying this to your business?
+Need help figuring out if this is right for your business?
 Gaazzeebo runs free 30-minute audits — book one here.

 Cloud AI vs. On-Device AI: A Comparison